turian/flickorpus/README.txt

 If you do not see any progress within a few seconds, and you are using the client/server ZODB approach (above), try using the local ZODB instance.

+* Run ./dumpdatabase.py to dump the database in a JSON format.

 SOME DETAILS
 ------------